Internal Media Storage

 Define the internal media storage settings in your config.yml file using the media_folder and public_folder options at the root level.

-media_folder: /static/uploads
+media_folder: /public/uploads

-public_folder: /uploadsmedia_folder = "/static/uploads"
+public_folder: /uploadsmedia_folder = "/public/uploads"

 public_folder = "/uploads"{

-"media_folder": "/static/uploads",
+"media_folder": "/public/uploads",

 "public_folder": "/uploads"